South Korea downgrades Japan trade status as dispute deepens

 The change comes a week after South Korea initiated a complaint to the World Trade Organization over a separate Japanese move to tighten export controls on key chemicals South Korean companies use to manufacture semiconductors and displays.

-Seoul has accused Tokyo of weaponizing trade to retaliate against South Korean court rulings calling for Japanese companies to offer reparations to South Koreans forced into labor during World War II.
-Tokyo's measures struck a nerve in South Korea, where many still harbor resentment over Japan's brutal colonial rule from 1910 to 1945.
+Seoul has accused Tokyo of weaponizing trade to retaliate against South Korean court rulings ordering Japanese companies to offer reparations to South Koreans forced into labor during World War II.
+Tokyo's measures struck a nerve in South Korea, where many still resent Japan's brutal colonial rule from 1910 to 1945.

-According to South Korean trade ministry, with the new measures in effect it can now take up to 15 days for South Korean companies to gain approvals to export sensitive materials to Japan, compared to the five days or less it took under a simpler inspection process provided for favored trade partners.
+According to South Korean trade ministry, the new measures in effect mean it might take up to 15 days for South Korean companies to gain approvals to export sensitive materials to Japan, compared to the five days or less it took under a simpler inspection process provided for favored trade partners.

 Lee Ho-hyeon, a South Korean trade ministry official, said the change would affect about 100 local firms that export items such as telecommunications security equipment, semiconductor materials and chemical products to Japan.
 He said Seoul will work to minimize disruption to South Korean companies.

-Japan for decades has enjoyed a huge trade surplus with South Korea, an economy that's much more dependent on exports and where major manufacturers heavily rely on parts and materials imported from Japan.
+Japan for decades has enjoyed a huge trade surplus with South Korea, an economy that's much more dependent on exports.
+Many major manufacturers heavily rely on parts and materials imported from Japan.

+But the dispute is taking a toll.
+Exports to South Korea from Japan fell 9.4% last month, Japan's Finance Ministry reported Wednesday.

-The trade dispute between the neighbors began in July when Japan imposed tighter export controls on three chemicals South Korean companies use to produce semiconductors and displays for smartphones and TVs, which are major export items for South Korea, citing unspecified security concerns over Seoul's export controls.
+The trade dispute between the neighbors erupted in July, when Japan imposed tighter export controls on three chemicals South Korean companies use to produce semiconductors and displays for smartphones and TVs, major export items for South Korea.
+It cited unspecified security concerns over Seoul's export controls.

-The measures, which weeks later were followed by Japan's move to exclude South Korea from its own trade "white list," triggered a full-blown diplomatic dispute that saw relations sink to lows unseen in decades.
+A few weeks later, Japan dropped South Korea from its own trade "white list," triggered a full-blown diplomatic dispute that took relations between the U.S. allies to their worst in decades.

 Following an angry reaction from Washington, Seoul later said it could reconsider its decision to end the military agreement, which remains in effect until November, if Japan relists South Korea as a favored trade partner.